tauren/tax-scenarios-lean/docs/stories/story-2.6-comparison-table.md

     * No outstanding issues or TODOs for this story.

 **Change Log:**
+- 2024-06-09:
+    - Final QA and UX review by Dev Agent.
+    - Ensured table and selection state are robust to all edge cases (phantom IDs, empty state, etc.).
+    - Confirmed all tasks and acceptance criteria are fully met.
 - 2024-06-08:
     - Final implementation and review by Dev Agent.
     - Added compact baseline indicator with icon and tooltip.